otigon/automated-jb2a-animations/README.md

 # Automated Animations DnD5e
 **No animations are provided in this module.
 It is designed to work in conjunction with the JB2A Animated Assets module.
 This module has been reviewed, approved and recommended by JB2A**

+I am not affiliated with JB2A, and am working on this only as a side project to make these great animation more easily accesible.

 Tutorial Video: https://www.youtube.com/watch?v=psYt4IdfIVI